bhj/KaraokeEternal/docs/content/docs/index.md

 - `title` (string) song's title as it will be shown in the library
 - `titleNorm` (string) normalized version of the song's title; used for matching and sorting (`title` if not set)

-It's important that each middleware calls `next` unless you don't want the chain to continue (for instance, if you've set `artist` and `title` manually and want to use them as-is).
+It's important that each middleware call `next` unless you're done or don't want the chain to continue.

 <aside class="info">
   {{% icon-info %}}